On the efficient numerical computation of covariant Lyapunov vectors: Introduction

 \section{Introduction}

 Lyapunov exponents (LEs) describe the exponential growth rates of perturbations (the so-called deviation vectors) to a trajectory of a dynamical system in various directions of the tangent space.
 The existence of these LEs is typically guaranteed by Oseledets' multiplicative ergodic theorem \cite{Oseledets1968}.
-A so-called covariant Lyapunov vector (CLV) is a vector that is covariant with the tangent dynamics and whose growth/decay rate is governed by a single LE when evolved either forward or backward in time.
+A so-called covariant Lyapunov vector (CLV) is a unit vector whose growth or decay rate is governed by a single LE when evolved either forward or backward in time.
+The CLVs are termed ``covariant'' because they evolve consistently with the system’s dynamics: if a set of CLVs is known at a given point along an orbit, their dynamical evolution to another point on the same orbit yields the corresponding CLVs at that new point (up to normalization).
 Several efficient algorithms for computing CLVs have been developed in recent decades (see e.g.\ \cite{GinelliEtAl2007,WolfeSamelson2007,KuptsovParlitz2012}).
 Since the development of such algorithms, CLVs have found a variety of applications, including the study of so-called hydrodynamic Lyapunov modes \cite{YangRadons2010,YangRadons2013,YangRadons2013a}, bifurcation classification \cite{KamiyamaEtAl2014}, geophysical fluids \cite{Frederiksen2023}, and atmospheric models \cite{PazoEtAl2010,HerreraEtAl2011,QuinnEtAl2021}.

 In this paper, we propose a simple method for determining when to safely stop the transient phases of the CLV algorithm developed by Ginelli and collaborators (hereafter, the GC algorithm) \cite{GinelliEtAl2007}.
 As we discuss in Sect.~\ref{sec:theory}, this algorithm includes two transient phases: a forward transient phase where a set of deviation vectors are evolved forward in time until they converge to a particular set of subspaces that form a filtration of the system's tangent space, and a backward transient phase where another set of deviation vectors evolved backward in time converge to the CLVs, which form a splitting of the tangent space.
 The particular subspaces spanned by these deviation vectors are known to converge to the relevant filtration/splitting subspaces at exponential rates given by the spectral gaps between LEs \cite{GinelliEtAl2013,Noethen2019,Noethen2019a}, but we are unaware of any previous studies that efficiently determine when this convergence has occurred and hence when the transient phases can be terminated without loss of accuracy.
 Without such an empirical approach, a user of this CLV algorithm might need to guess the appropriate transient lengths to use, which risks wasting CPU time (if over-estimating the transient length) or poorly approximating the CLVs (if under-estimating).
 Therefore, in this work we propose and motivate a method of indirectly measuring this convergence when applying the GC algorithm to some representative Hamiltonian systems of two and three degrees of freedom, such that the transient phases can be terminated once all the relevant subspaces are sufficiently close to be considered converged.
 Furthermore, we propose a minor adaptation of the GC algorithm that improves the accuracy of the so-called center subspaces when computed over long time intervals.
 Our numerical results for this investigation are presented in Sect.~\ref{sec:results}.
 Finally, our conclusions are given in Sect.~\ref{sec:conclusions} and our recommendations for users of the GC algorithm are summarized.